JJH: How it rolls in the boys’ club (excerpt)

 * * *

 Penny sighed.
-The piles of forms on her desk were outrageous, both in quantity and that they were in hardcopy.
+The piles of forms on her desk were outrageous, both in quantity and in hardcopy.
 Does no one in this department know how to do data entry?
 The secretaries still operated like it was the ‘80s, treating their systems as mechanical paperweights.
 That attitude changed after going toe-to-toe with the head of counseling.
-The computer on her desk was at least brand new, not the rot-gut piece of junk that some others were using.
+The computer on her desk was at least brand new, not the rot-gut piece of junk some others were using.
 Regardless, the data wasn’t going to enter itself.
 Good thing she didn’t have a personal life.
 This was going to take weeks to accomplish.

 A quick knock on the door before it popped open.
 A tall man, dark-haired, early thirties, stepped inside.
 He wore an impeccable three-piece suit and a crooked but brilliantly white smile.
 “Oh hey, you must be Penny Huntington.”
 He walked up to her desk and extended his hand.
 “Vice Principal Greg Herold, nice to meet you.”

-Penny stared at him and steamed.
-Not even so much as a “are you busy?” or “Hello, can I come in?”
+Not even so much as a “Are you busy?” or “Hello, can I come in?”
 Oh well, that’s how it rolls in the boys’ club.
-She nodded at him but didn’t take his hand.
-Instead finished filling out a form field on the computer.
-“Hello.
-Mr. Herold.
-I’m pretty busy—”

 He turned his hand over and plopped it face down on the pile of forms on her desk.
 “I see that.
 Come see me in my office in half an hour, and we’ll talk about getting you out from under this mess.”